-During the year ended 31 December 2023, the Nomination Committee held one meeting to review the structure, size and composition of the Board and the independence of the independent nonexecutive Directors, and to consider the qualifications of the retiring Directors standing for election at the Annual General Meeting.
+During the year ended 31 December 2024, the Nomination Committee held two meetings to review the structure, size and composition of the Board and the independence of the independent non-executive Directors, and to consider the qualifications of the retiring Directors standing for election at the Annual General Meeting and the composition of the board committee.
 The Nomination Committee considered an appropriate balance of diversity perspectives of the Board is maintained.